Stephen Verney

-Stephen Edmund Verney (17 April 1919 – 9 November 2009) was the second Bishop of Repton from 1977 to 1985; and from then on an honorary assistant bishop within the Diocese of Oxford.
+Stephen Edmund Verney, MBE (17 April 1919 – 9 November 2009) was the second Bishop of Repton from 1977 to 1985; and from then on an honorary assistant bishop within the Diocese of Oxford.
 Toward the end of WWII Verney worked as an undercover political operative in occupied Crete.

+Biography

-The son of Sir Harry Verney, 4th Baronet, he was born on 17 April 1919 and educated at Harrow and Balliol College, Oxford.
+Verney was the son of the Liberal MP Sir Harry Verney, 4th Baronet, and grandson of a Viceroy of India.
+His eldest brother was Sir Ralph Verney, 5th Baronet.
+Another brother was the judge Sir Lawrence Verney.
+He was educated at Harrow and Balliol College, Oxford.